danmic/av-se/README.md

 Our intention is to update the list, when new material on the topic is released.
 Feel free to propose changes or point out a resource that should be included.

 If you like and use this work, please :star: and consider citing our overview article.
-This will highlight the interest of the community on our work.
+This will highlight the interest of the community in our work.

     @inproceedings{-,
 	Author = {-},